malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 4. **Quality control**: The quality assessment depends on the commitment and not by the extent someone has developed their projects.
 There is also peer-networking, mentor guidance, check-ins and certification at the end of each cohort.
 5. **Community**: we aim to connect a community of community builders who are empowered to design inclusive, not only open, research projects.

-Here I provided two different systems that have evolved to recognise people for different roles that have emerged separately in these projects.
+Here I provided two independent systems that have evolved to recognise people for different roles that have emerged separately in these projects.
 I want to make it clear that we can not and should not standardize the way we recognise labour (visible or invisible) across different research domains and open source communities.
 There is no silver bullet or a system that can equitably recognise diverse roles and contributions that emerge independently and sporadically in all projects.